kangchihlun/kangchihlun.github.io/_posts/2016-11-12-It-lesson-sheet.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>Not looking at my computer screen and not fiddling with anything helped me listen to Mr. Keen helped me concentrate on his explanation of learner we are.</td>
+    <td>Not looking at my computer screen and not fiddling with anything helped me listen to Mr. Keen and helped me concentrate on his explanation of what type of learner we are.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>